BluRosie/hg-engine/CONFIG.md

  ``FAIRY_TYPE_IMPLEMENTED`` should be set to 1 in both of these files before compiling the first time to catch all the fairy type instances.

- ``ALLOW_SAVE_CHANGES`` is by default set to 1 in both of these files to allow for save expansion for expanded dex Pokémon and Kyurem's forme change method that stores Reshiram/Zekrom in the save.
-If you want to maintain PKHeX compatibility, all you have to do is set ``ALLOW_SAVE_CHANGES`` in both of these files to 0.
-Setting this to zero disables Kyurem's forme change and the registering of new Pokémon in the dex (although the new mons are still implemented).
+ ``ALLOW_SAVE_CHANGES`` is by default defined in these files to allow for save expansion for expanded dex Pokémon and Kyurem's forme change method that stores Reshiram/Zekrom in the save.
+If you want to maintain PKHeX compatibility, all you have to do is comment out the line ``ALLOW_SAVE_CHANGES`` in both of these files.
+Commenting this line out disables Kyurem's forme change and the registering of new Pokémon in the dex (although the new mons are still implemented).

  ``DEBUG_NEEDS_TESTING`` (``armips/include/config.s`` only) at the moment just shouldn't be touched.
 Keep it at 0.